 On the outside of my office door, there will be/is a list on which you can sign up for a specific slot in the sequence of students to be examined on the two examination days.
-The list is available on the outside of my office door from Wednesday 03.06.
-(16:15) on.
-Registration ends June 9th, 10:00am.
-The starting time for the first examination is to be finalized with the external examiner (expect around 8.30am).
+The list is available on the outside of my office door from Thursday 07.06.
+(18:00) on.
+Registration ends Monday June 11th, 14:00am.
+The starting time for the first examination is to be finalized with the external examiner (expect around 8.00am).
 If you don't sign on the list you will be assigned automatically.
+If you want to be signed up anonymously, please find me in my office.
+We will of course try to fulfill your preference, but if unexpected circumstances appear, we might have to reschedule (this never happened before for a DM510 exam).